Using 2FA API

 The following diagram shows the workflow for the OTP verification process over the 2FA API.

-For example, one application can be used for 2FA upon user registration and another application can be used for 2FA for changing the password.
+For instance, one application can be used for 2FA upon user registration and another application can be used for 2FA for changing the password.
 Separating these cases in different applications allows you to choose different options and behavior for each use case.

 Request body example: